feizc/IMITER/README.md

 ## 2 Quick Start

-We use COCO as an end-to-end example for using this code base.
+We use image-text retrival in COCO dataset as an end-to-end example for using this code base.

 ## 3 Dataset Preparation